evilchili/linernotes-dot-club-docs/draft/server_rules.md

 Bots are permitted under the following requirements:

-- Bots must be pre-approved by the Club moderation team
+- Bots must be pre-approved by the Club Moderation Team
 - Bots are restricted to on-topic content only; see section 1.1
 - All toots by bots must be tagged with #bot to permit easy muting/filtering